Landfill: India

 Landfilling is currently the major method of municipal waste disposal in India.
 India also has Asia's largest dumping ground in Deonar, Mumbai.
-However issues frequently arise due alarming growth rate of landfills and poor management by authorities.
+However, issues frequently arise due to the alarming growth rate of landfills and poor management by authorities.
 On and under surface fires have been commonly seen in the Indian landfills over the last few years.

 United Kingdom

 Landfilling practices in the UK have had to change in recent years to meet the challenges of the European Landfill Directive.
 The UK now imposes landfill tax upon biodegradable waste which is put into landfills.
 In addition to this the Landfill Allowance Trading Scheme has been established for local authorities to trade landfill quotas in England.
 A different system operates in Wales where authorities cannot 'trade' amongst themselves, but have allowances known as the Landfill Allowance Scheme.

 United States

 U.S. landfills are regulated by each state's environmental agency, which establishes minimum guidelines; however, none of these standards may fall below those set by the United States Environmental Protection Agency (EPA).

 Permitting a landfill generally takes between five and seven years, costs millions of dollars and requires rigorous siting, engineering and environmental studies and demonstrations to ensure local environmental and safety concerns are satisfied.